 An Airport Development Charge (ADC) of $25 USD will be collected at check-in on departure from Male.
 This is payable by cash or credit card and applies to all passengers except infants.

-A 10% service charge is normally added, however while this would usually mean further tipping is not required, in the Maldives the people personally serving you will still expect something.
+A 10% service charge is normally added to your bill, however while this would usually mean further tipping is not required, in the Maldives the people personally serving you will still expect something.